-Following construction, alterations to the watershed such as increased runoff may result in direct and indirect effects that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
-These effects would be minimized by following surface water protection measures identified in the surface water section above and complying with all applicable orders, laws, and regulations.
-In addition, the planning process would be conducted in conjunction with the WPC.
+Following construction, alterations to the watershed such as increased runoff may result in direct and indirect impacts that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
+These effects would be minimized by complying with all applicable orders, laws, and regulations.
+In addition, the planning process would be conducted in conjunction with the Watershed Protection Committee (WPC).
 The project would also incorporate published guidance documents including but not limited to the Clean Water Action Plan, Protection and Restoring Guam's Waters, and the northern Watershed Restoration Strategy.
-Therefore, operations associated with Alternative 1 at Andersen AFB would result in less than significant impacts to nearshore waters.
+Therefore, operations associated with Alternative 1, 2, or 3 at Andersen AFB would result in less than significant impacts to nearshore waters.